kolygri/kolygri.github.io/README.md

 ## Intro
-The aim of this page is to gather few useful resources in one place, nothing more, nothing less.
+This page aims to gather a few useful resources in one place, nothing more, nothing less.

 ### Links
 [LinkedIn](https://www.linkedin.com/in/kolygri/)<br/>